Colgate Rochester Crozer Divinity School Accreditation

 CRCDS became a fully accredited member of the Association of Theological Schools in the United States and Canada in 1938.
 The Commission on Accrediting of the Association of Theological Schools in the United States and Canada can be contacted at 10 Summit Park Drive, Pittsburgh, PA 15275; Tel: 412-788-6505; Fax: 412-788-6510; Web: www.ats.edu.

-CRCDS is approved by the University Senate of the United Methodist Church for the preparation of candidates for ordination in The United Methodist Church.
+CRCDS is approved by the University Senate of the United Methodist Church for listing for the preparation of candidates for ordination in The United Methodist Church with Public Warning.
 The School’s rich course offerings can also prepare for ordination in a variety of other denominations.

 CRCDS coursework is approved by the U.S. Department of Veterans Affairs.
 Students eligible for VA educational benefits should contact their VA representative for more information.